FASB (Financial Accounting Standards Board)

 FAQs

-No. It is a private, non-profit organization.
-However, its funding comes from mandatory accounting support fees charged to public companies, and its authority is recognized by the federal government (SEC).
-This hybrid status allows it to operate independently while having the force of law.
+No. The FASB is a private, non-profit organization.
+However, its funding comes from mandatory accounting support fees charged to public companies under the Sarbanes-Oxley Act, and its authority is recognized by the federal government through the Securities and Exchange Commission (SEC).
+This unique status allows it to operate with professional independence while its standards carry the force of law for public companies.

-Business models change.
-For example, old accounting rules didn't deal well with software revenue or crypto assets.
-FASB updates standards to reflect modern economic realities and to close loopholes that companies use to manipulate earnings.
-The goal is to ensure financial statements remain relevant.
+As business models and technologies evolve, accounting rules must change to remain relevant.
+For example, old rules did not adequately address things like cloud computing subscriptions, complex revenue sharing in digital platforms, or the valuation of crypto assets.
+The FASB updates standards to reflect these modern economic realities and to close loopholes that companies might use to manipulate their reported earnings.

 The Bottom Line